 Several local companies and over 200 individuals took part in our projects in 2016.
-Through their participation they built confidence, worked with internationally renowned artists and learned a range of skills depending on the project they participated in.
+Through their participation they built confidence, worked with internationally renowned artists and learned a range of skills.